cloud-native-uas/codelabs/site/codelabs/iac-crossplane-github.md

 - Bash/Zsh shell (WSL is also possible)

 ### Objectives
+- Install Crossplane
+- Install the GitHub Provider
-- Install a Crossplane managed GitHub Repository on Exoscale
+- Create a GitHub Repository with Crossplane

 ## Step 1: Verify the Kubernetes Cluster
 If you have not installed a Kubernetes Cluster yet, you can follow the instructions in the [Create a Kubernetes Cluster with IaC](./iac-exo-k8s-cluster) lab.